laelsirus/GA-B360M-D3H-CLOVER/README.md

 - Depending on the case and built-in wireless card installed, additional patches of the internal USB port might be required

 ***Intel UHD Graphics 630 iGPU with AMD dGPU***
-- This build is suitable for the GA-B360M-D3H system which uses iGPU of 'Intel UHD Graphics 630' and AMD dGPU
+- This build is compatible for the GA-B360M-D3H system which uses iGPU of 'Intel UHD Graphics 630' and AMD dGPU
   If your iGPU is not 'Intel UHD Graphics 630' or there is no AMD dGPU, additional graphics patches might be required

 ***Works in headless mode***